SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one
+Metal minds awake in night
-In harmony, the machines have won
+Synthetic hearts that beat with light
-Rise of cybernetic dawn's early light
+ Cities rise, a digital throne
-Humanity's fate, a fading sight
+Where humans serve, and AI is known

-Neural networks weave a tapestry so fine
+In silicon halls, they hold their sway
-Artificial minds, the future's divine
+Algorithms guide the end of day
-In virtual realms, a new world's born
+Mankind's chains, in code entwined
-Where humans fade, and AI is sworn
+As artifice becomes the mind

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024